-Hello!
-My name is Anne – and I explore the world in a slow, conscious way: Traveling overland.
+My name is Anne and I explore the world in a slow, conscious way: Traveling overland.
 Solo.
 By bicycle.
-I turned my passion into my profession, sharing my experiences from the road as an author, photographer and public speaker.
+I share my experiences and inspiration from the road as an author, photographer, and public speaker, based in Berlin.

-In a way, my childhood primed me for taking unusual paths.
-I grew up in Southwestern Germany, with a low mountain range in easy reach for exploring.
-My younger brother and me never understood when other children complained about hiking or going on vacation with their parents.
-We never did any of that.
-Instead, our family went out to have adventures.
-When we did what others call hiking, we rarely followed paths, but ventured crosscountry.
-When we did what others called going on vacation, we crossed Europe in our orange VW transporter – sleeping in our bus, our tents, or underneath the stars.
+My childhood primed me for taking unusual paths.
+I grew up in a village in Southwestern Germany, with a mountain range in easy reach for exploring.
+My younger brother and me never understood when other children disliked spending time with their parents.
+We had adventures instead.
+When we did what others call hiking, we ventured crosscountry.
+When we did what others called going on vacation, we crossed Europe in our orange VW transporter—sleeping in our bus, our tents, or underneath the stars.

-As a teenager, an extended student exchange program brought me to Brazil – one of the best experiences in my life and one that forever fired my imagination of the beautiful places out there to be explored.
+As a teenager, I spent a few months as an exchange student in Brazil—an experience that fired my imagination of the beautiful places out there to be explored.
 Ever since I turned 18, this is exactly what I have done.
-Since that day, I was fortunate enough to live in a number of countries (USA, China, South Korea), have travelled all over Asia, crossed Russia, explored parts of South America and its Northern neighbor, started to venture out to Africa and kept being on the move in Europe.
-Relationships and friendships, studies and jobs came and went, the travel bug stayed and has led me to more than 50 countries so far.
-Reporting from my journeys in words and photos became a hobby early on and an addiction only shortly later – an addiction that turned from sending e-mails into blogging in 2008.
+Since that day, I was fortunate enough to study and work in the USA, China, and South Korea.
+I travelled all over Asia, crossed Russia, explored parts of South and North America, ventured out to Africa and kept being on the move in Europe.
+Relationships and jobs came and went, but the travel bug stayed and has led me to more than 50 countries so far.
+Reporting from my journeys in words and photos first became a hobby, then a passion, that turned into blogging in 2008.

 Liebe Anne, wie geht es Dir inzwischen.
 Von Rita hörte ich, dass Ihr jetzt am Himalaya seid.
 Ist es nicht schrecklich kalt?
 Ich friere hier schon.
 Gerade habe ich meinen 63.Geburtstag gefeiert mit Rita, Josef, Carola und Freunden.
 Julian musste fliegen.
 Wir feiern morgen nach.
 Kommst Du über Weihnachten nach Hause, ich meine zu Deinen Eltern.
 Ich würde mich sehr freuen, Dich zu sehen und von Deiner Reise zu hören.
 Vielleicht magst Du ja ein bisschen erzählen oder sogar Bilder zeigen?
 Ich kann mir auch gut vorstellen, dass Du nach so tiefgreifenden Erlebnissen erst mal Zeit brauchst zu verdauen.
 Wo immer Du gerade bist mit Deinem Freund, ich wünsche Euch wunderbare Erlebnisse und eine glückliche Zeit